 In 2006, while studying at the Salzburg Mozarteum and at the University of Musik and Performing Arts in Vienna with Prof. Claudia Visca, she made her operatic debut as Clarissa (Prokofiev: The Love for the Three Oranges) at the Slovenian State Opera.

 After her graduation in 2008, Monika Bohinec joined the soloist ensemble of the National Theatre in Mannheim (in Germany) between 2009 and 2011.

-As a sought – after Lied and concert performer, Monika Bohinec has appeared in recital at Vienna’s Musikverein.
-Furthermore, she performed in the traditional New Year’s concert at the Wiener Konzerthaus as a soloist in Beethoven’s 9th Symphony.
-Her most recent appearances include the mezzo-soprano solos in Rossini’s Stabat Mater in Lille and Schubert’s e minor Mass in Slovenia.
+As a song and concert interpreter, Monika Bohinec has appeared in recital at Vienna’s Musikverein.
+Furthermore, she performed in the traditional New Year’s concert at the Wiener Konzerthaus.
+Her most recent appearances include the mezzo-soprano solos in Rossini’s Stabat Mater in Lille.

-Monika Bohinec has performed at renowned concert halls around the world, including the Philharmonie am Gasteig in Munich, the Berlin Philharmonic, the Concertgebouw Amsterdam, the Salle Pleyel in Paris, Carnegie Hall in New York and the Philharmonic in St. Petersburg.
+Monika Bohinec has performed at renowned concert halls around the world, including the Wiener Musikverein in Vienna, Wiener Konzerthaus in Vienna, Philharmonie am Gasteig in Munich, the Berlin Philharmonic, the Concertgebouw Amsterdam, the Salle Pleyel in Paris, Carnegie Hall in New York and the Philharmonic Hall in St. Petersburg.